Sinan Tuzcu: Biography

-Tuzcu first rose to prominence in 2005 with his role as Ömer in the TV series Ihlamurlar Altında.
-In the following year, he had a leading role in the operetta Ayşe, which was staged for the first time in 60 years.
-On 9 July 2006, he married actress Dolunay Soysert, with whom he shared the leading role in Ayşe.
-Tuzcu also wrote the play Sürmanşet which was staged by BKM and Istanbul Folk Theatre between 2008 and 2009.
+He had a leading role in the operetta Ayşe, which was staged for the first time in 60 years.
+On 9 July 2006, he married actress Dolunay Soysert, with whom he shared in Ayşe, Veda, Orada, Yarım Kalan Mucize.
+In 2016, he and Dolunay Soysert divorced.
+In 2020, he again returned to stage with the play Yüzleşme, which was directed by Emre Kınay and staged at Duru Theatre.